influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ### View more buckets in the influx CLI

 -  [`influx bucket list`](/influxdb/cloud/reference/cli/influx/bucket/list/): Update pagination to support displaying more than 20 buckets.
+By default, buckets are fetched in batches of 20; set `--page-size` to override this default value.
+You may also limit the total number of buckets to display with `--limit` (by default, there's no limit).

 ### New bucket shorthand for influx delete